pieczatek/circular-slider-range/README.md

 Explanation of attributes
 -------------------------
-Here are some short explanations for the attributes provided by the view.
-You can leave out any of them, values will get set to default ones.

 - `arc_color`: (**refference**) Color of the arc drawn between two thumbs.
 - `arc_dash_size`: (**dimension**) Define dash size of the arc drawn between two thumbs.